 Select MySQL from the list on Select Source Type Screen.

 Provide your MySQL database connection details on MySQL Connection Settings page.
-You will have following options in connection details block:
+You will have the following options in the connection details block:

 - Source Name - A unique name for this source